Stochastic Gradients for Large-Scale Tensor Decomposition: Stochastic GCP Gradient

 The stochastic $\Ys$ is sparse because at most $s$ entries are nonzero (since at most $s$ values of $\SIcnt$ are nonzero).
 Clearly $\Exp{\Ys} = \Y$ since $\Exp{\yes} = \Exp{\SIcnt} \, \frac{n^d}{s} \, \ye = \ye$ for all $i \in \Omega$.
 A similar argument applies for sampling \emph{without} replacement, but there is no practical difference when $s \ll n^d$.

 The simplest way to generate a random index $i$ is to generate $d$ random mode indices $i_k$:

 Here, $\texttt{randi}(m)$ indicates selecting a random integer between 1 and $m$.
 This requires $d$ random numbers per index $i$.
-Alternatively, we can generate a random \emph{linear} index via $\texttt{randi}(n^d)$ and then convert it to a tensor multi-index. \footnote{Generating $d$ separate entries prevents overflow if $n^d > 2^{64}$, i.e., the total number of entries in the tensor is more than the size of the largest unsigned $64$-bit integer in MATLAB (\texttt{uint64}).
-Generating larger integers may be possible in other languages like Python but often incurs an order-of-magnitude increase in computational cost to use extended-precision arithmetic.} Either way is $O(1)$ work (we treat $d$ as a constant).
+Alternatively, we can generate a random \emph{linear} index via $\texttt{randi}(n^d)$ and then convert it to a tensor multi-index. \footnote{Generating $d$ separate entries helps prevent overflow if $n^d > 2^{64}$, i.e., the total number of entries in the tensor is more than the size of the largest unsigned $64$-bit integer (\texttt{uint64} in MATLAB).
+Larger integers can be generated by instead using extended-precision arithmetic (e.g., \texttt{int} in Python).} Either way is $O(1)$ work (we treat $d$ as a constant).

 The procedure is presented in \cref{alg:stoc-grad-uniform}.
 The function \texttt{MTTKRP} corresponds to \cref{eq:mttkrp}, and this can be computed efficiently because specialized sparse implementations exist as discussed in \cref{sec:background-mttkrp}.
 The model entries $\me$ and elementwise partial gradient tensor entries $\ye$ are only computed for the $s$ randomly selected indices.
 The most expensive operations are computing the model entries $\me$ and the corresponding MTTKRP calculations.
 In the implementation, we are able to share some intermediate computations across these two steps.